-Reconsider your need to travel to the Democratic Republic of the Congo (DRC) due to the unpredictable security situation, ongoing armed conflict in the east and the very high level of violent crime.
+Reconsider your need to travel to the Democratic Republic of the Congo (DRC) due to the volatile security and political situation, armed conflict in the east, and the very high level of violent crime.

 Safety and security.